webdoc-labs/webdoc/README.md

   </tbody>
 </table>

 This project is the next generation documentation generator for JavaScript-based languages.
-Right now, it is work-in-progress and supports enough features to generate the PixiJS documentation.

 You can checkout the documentation for `example/` [here](https://webdoc-js.github.io/example-documentation/index.html)!